ozten/cream/www/wallet/docs/pay_specification_open_questions.md

 1000 USD, 895 EU, ...
 Should we allow this?

 LIFD Wallet - credit card in localStorage may be a non-staters....

+## JWT ##
+I think we have a problem with public/private keys the merchant's JWT to the payment processor.